A full-text transcript is available.

 Phase II clinical trials

-Phase II clinical trials give doctors more information about the treatment’s safety and how well it works.
-These trials also look at whether the new treatment works for a specific cancer.
-Doctors may measure the tumor size or analyze blood test results to learn if the treatment is working.
+Phase II clinical trials tell doctors more about how safe the treatment is and how well it works.
+In phase II clinical trials, doctors also test whether a new treatment works for a specific cancer.
+They may measure the tumor or take blood samples to learn if the treatment is working.
 Or they might ask you to keep a log of your daily activities and symptoms.
 They may also check how well you can do certain activities.

 Phase III clinical trials

 Phase III clinical trials test a new treatment that has worked well for patients in a phase II clinical trial.
 Doctors compare the clinical trial treatment with the standard treatment.
 Standard treatment means the best treatment known.
 The research team needs to learn if the new treatment is better than the standard treatment, has fewer side effects, or both.
 This means that they need to assign people to different groups as part of the clinical trial.
 The people in each group get a specific type of treatment, and the treatments are different between groups.

 What is “randomization”?